 The Monthly Mechanics

-Each month, the applicant's gross income (or as much as is necessary to bring countable income below the SIL) is deposited into the trust's dedicated bank account.
+Each month, the applicant's gross income (or as much as is necessary to bring countable income below the special income limit) is deposited into the trust's dedicated bank account.
 The deposit must occur in the same calendar month the income is received.

 Any balance remaining in the trust at month-end accumulates.
 The accumulated balance is part of the residual that, on the beneficiary's death, is paid first to the State of Georgia up to total Medicaid benefits paid.